AustinSHend/MusicImportKit/README.md

 * Integration with AlbumArtDownloader (multi-source album art fetching), Mp3tag (powerful tagging software), and Spek (spectral analysis).

 * Full custom parsing syntax, able to read any tag enclosed by "%" and several audio properties (codec, bitrate, sample-rate, bit-depth, etc).
+Includes several popular default syntaxes.

+* Uses TagLib# to assist with tag reading.

 * Copy files from the input folder (and nested folders) into the output folder, with full regex+wildcards support.